This post contains affiliate links. Please see our disclosure policy.

 Instructions

 - Heat oil in a large skillet over medium heat.
 Add onion, garlic, mushrooms and a good pinch of salt and cook until golden.
-Add the wine, sauce and pepper flakes and cook for half a minute.
+Add the wine, Worcestershire sauce, and pepper flakes and cook for half a minute.

 - Add the rest of the alfredo ingredients to the blender.
-Add 2 tbsp of the mushroom onion mixture and blend until smooth.
+Add 2 tablespoons of the mushroom-onion mixture from the pan, and blend until smooth.
 Blend for a minute, then rest for a minute and blend again.

-- Pour sauce into the mushroom skillet and cook over medium heat to bring to a boil to thicken.
+- Pour the blender Alfredo sauce into the mushroom skillet, and cook over medium heat to bring to a boil and thicken.
 Taste and adjust salt and flavor.
 If the sauce thickens too much, add in some more water or non dairy milk.
-Mix in the fettuccine and serve.
+Mix in the fettuccine, and serve.
 Alternatively, plate the fettuccine and drizzle the sauce generously and serve.
-Garnish with basil and pepper and optionally Vegan Parm.
+Garnish with basil and pepper and optionally vegan parmesan.

 Video